hashicorp/vault-guides/secrets/spring-cloud-vault/pcf/README.md

 ## Requirements
 - A PCF environment with Vault PCF Service Broker deployed and configured.
 More information about the service broker can be found [here](https://www.hashicorp.com/blog/cloud-foundry-vault-service-broker)
 - A properly configured Vault.
-Make sure you run this [script](../scripts/vault.sh)
+Make sure you run this [script](../scripts/vault.sh).
+You will need to update the DB connection string.
 - A properly configured Postgres DB with the "order" table.
 Make sure you run this [script](../scripts/postgres.sql)
 - Docker properly configured in your machine, with access to Docker Hub to push the image.
 More information [here](https://docs.docker.com/docker-hub/)
 - Maven installed in your machine, to generate the jar file.
 More information [here](https://maven.apache.org/install.html)